galaxyproject/planemo/docs/_writing_collections.rst

 process both.
 This has the benefit of allowing tools to process either individual datasets or collections.
-A noteworthy difference is that if ``multiple="True"`` is used the elements of the collection are passed to the tool as (python) list, i.e., it is not possible to find out if a collection was passed or to access properties of the collection (name,...).
+A noteworthy difference is that if ``multiple="True"`` is used the elements of the collection are passed to the tool as a (Python) list, i.e. it is not possible to find out if a collection was passed or to access properties of the collection (name,...).